James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 Let’s be upfront.
 Another term for black pudding is blood sausage.
 It’s mostly pig blood (usually, but can be any animal), oatmeal, some onion, and flavoring.
 I get why people think it’s gross from the name, but like everything else in the world, once it’s fried, it’s really good!

 So why do I love old nasty foods like this?
 I have no idea!
 Other than it’s one of the few truly spiritual aspects of my life.
 Researching and re-enacting things that my ancestors would have eaten or physically done gives me a connection to the past that I like to have as a counter-balance to the practicality and enjoyment of using the scientific method as a tool for the future.
-To paraphrase Arthur Herman in his excellent book How the Scots Invented the Modern World, I very much like the philosophy of looking to the future while having my feet firmly rooted through the past.
+To paraphrase Arthur Herman in his excellent book How the Scots Invented the Modern World, I very much like the philosophy of looking to the future while having my feet firmly rooted in the past.

 Besides blood pudding, I’ve also worked out a wonderful recipe for beef heart and have tried many other foods that many consider nasty (eel pie, stargazy pie, and banana sandwiches for example).
 Really, though, if prepared well, they can be quite tasty!